YangQ411/YangQ411.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master’s student in Software Engineering Systems at Northeastern University with experience in machine learning, deep learning, and large language models (LLMs).
-I enjoy exploring how different models work — their structures, principles, and ways to improve their performance.
-I believe AI, especially LLMs, has vast potential but also many open challenges.
-I aim to explore and address these challenges, enjoying the process of research while working toward more efficient models that can be applied across science, engineering, and beyond.
+I enjoy exploring how different models work — their structures, underlying principles, and ways to enhance their performance.
+I believe that AI, especially LLMs, holds tremendous potential but also presents many open challenges.
+My goal is to explore and address these challenges through research, working toward more efficient and generalizable models that can advance applications across science, engineering, and beyond.

 Research Interesting
 ======

 Large Language Model
 -----
+My research interests broadly focus on **the development, understanding, and optimization various aspects of large language models (LLMs)**, integrating both theoretical insights and practical systems work.
+Specifically, I am interested in:

+- **Model architecture and representation** — studying how structural choices such as modular design affect model capability and interpretability.

+- **Model performance and efficiency** — researching efficient methods (e.g., PEFT) to improve model performance and efficiency while reducing the resource costs caused by large parameter counts.

+- **Alignment and learning dynamics** — studying how alignment methods (e.g., DPO, PPO in RLHF) can produce models that better align with specific goals and human intent.

+My long-term goal is to bridge **theoretical understanding and practical optimization of LLMs**, developing principled methods that make large models more efficient, interpretable, and aligned with human objectives.